RubixDev/Rug/markdown/CLIENT_Category.md

 - Default value: `false`
 - Required options: `true`, `false`
 - Categories: `CLIENT`, `EXPERIMENTAL`, `FEATURE`, `RUG`, `SURVIVAL`
+- Additional notes:
+  - [AppleSkin](https://www.curseforge.com/minecraft/mc-mods/appleskin) always shows this item as edible with Rug installed on client, as described in [#19](https://github.com/RubixDev/fabric-rug/issues/19)

 ### eggWaterDrag
 How fast thrown Eggs can travel under water.
 0.99 is the default for above water and for Tridents